At the right time and in the right way, a credit card could help squeeze your business through a cashflow crisis or blip.

 Rewards – You have the ability to win rewards when you own a credit cards as some providers allow you to accumulate points to be used towards gift cards and miles.
 The more you use your card the more rewards you can earn.

 You could be tempted to spend more money – Credit cards give you a sense of power and the illusion that you have more money than you really do.
 With this surplus credit at your disposal, you may be tempted to spend it.

 Credit score – Although credit cards can help with your credit score it can also ruin it.
 Your credit score is tied directly to how you use your credit card.
 If you are running up big balances and pay your credit card bills late, you score will be impacted.

 Check out this guide on how to improve credit score if you are having problems with it and need help improving it.

 Terms and conditions can be confusing – If you take the time to read your credit card agreement, you can be easily confused by all the jargon and phrasing.
-Understanding credit card terms are very important because you need to use it in a way that will not put you at risk of fees so have someone who knows about financial agreements to look over it for you.
+Understanding credit card terms is very important because you need to use it in a way that will not put you at risk of fees so have someone who knows about financial agreements to look over it for you.

 Debt potential – You are at risk of debt when using a credit card.
 You create debt every time you use it.
 You can keep the debt from growing if you make sure you pay off your balance each month but, if you’re making purchases and only pay off the minimum amount your debt will continue to grow.